 Greater provision of client services

-2020 will see the unveiling of our re-branded Living Aids online shop.
-Our daily living aids and technological solutions provide support to people across a range of ages and disabilities.
+2020 will see the unveiling of our re-branded Living Aids online shop for daily living aids and technological solutions provide support to people across a range of ages and disabilities.
 This equipment offers individuals greater freedom so they can live the life they choose.

 Toybox and KITES

 The start of 2020 will be a busy one.
-We’ve been successful in our bid to secure ToyBox – a resource offering four thousand specially adapted toys to children with special needs in WA.
+We’ve been successful in our bid to secure ToyBox – a sensory toy library (link opens in new window) to children with special needs in WA.
 The service which loans the toys out is nearly 44-years-old so there’s a lot of prestige and history attached to this collection.
 It will be operating from the back of our building, with the entrance on Sunbury Street.
 Toys old and new have moved across into their new home.

 VisAbility has always worked closely with the peak national organisation, Early Childhood Intervention Australia, which promotes the interests of children with disability and/or development delay.
 This bond has been strengthened with the appointment of Sebastian Della Maddalena, Manager of our Therapy Services as the board member for WA.